TinkerTools/tinker9/doc/manual/m/install/tinkergpu.rst

 Show some of the compiler and linker flags.

 **doc**
-Generate developers' manual with `doxygen`.
+Generate developer's manual with `doxygen`.

 **man**
-Generate user manual with `sphinx`.
+Generate user's manual with `sphinx`.

 **help**
 Print the Makefile documentation in the terminal window.